 Terry Hemme - Assistant Director for Development/Major Gifts

-Terry Hemme, 97', came back home to join Colorado State Athletics in May of 2013 as Assistant Director of Major Gifts.
-His primary role is to secure major gifts for Athletics and provide departmental support where needed.
-Prior to CSU, Terry spent seven years in Dallas, TX at Southern Methodist University in ticket sales and athletics development.
+Terry Hemme, 97', came back home to join Colorado State athletics in May of 2013 as assistant director of major gifts.
+His primary role is to secure major gifts for athletics and provide departmental support where needed.
+Prior to CSU, Terry spent seven years in Dallas, Texas, at Southern Methodist University in ticket sales and athletics development.
 "Personally and professionally it is a great opportunity for me to be back at CSU working with the many wonderful people in the CSU Ram community and our loyal donors!"
 Terry Hemme can be reached via email at firstname.lastname@example.org or by phone at (970) 492-4121.

 Donor Spotlight: C.J. and Dee Streit